CITI Mobile enhancements

 We then worked closely with multiple Product owners across the organization to design relevant tiles for existing journeys, always making sure business needs were met, while still being useful and relevant to customers.

-After several iterations the final designs were shared with a team of developers with whom we worked closely during implementation.
-A QA design process was implemented to make sure that designs were developed as delivered.
+After several iterations the final designs were shared with a team of developers with whom I worked closely during implementation.
+We created and implemented a QA design process to make sure that designs were developed as delivered.

 DESIGN PLAYBOOK For dynamic content framework